The 5 Best Headshot Photographers in NYC — An Honest Guide from a Working Headshot Photographer

 By Lisa Hancock, Hancock Headshots · Updated July 2026

-I’ve been photographing actors in New York since 2006 — twenty years of headshots experience, working with everyone from performers booking background work to Tony-nominated actors — and in that time I’ve watched a lot of photographers come and go on the scene.
-I know whose work holds up in a casting director’s thumbnail grid, whose clients arrive at my studio years later still happy with the experience they had elsewhere, and whose images the agents and coaches I work with repeatedly trust.
+I’ve been photographing actors in New York for 20 years, creating headshots for everyone from performers booking background work to Tony-nominated actors — and in that time I’ve watched a lot of photographers come and go on the actor headshot scene.
+I know whose work holds up in a casting director’s thumbnail grid, whose clients arrive at my studio still happy with the experience they had elsewhere, and whose images the agents and coaches I work with repeatedly trust.

-So when actors ask me “who are the best headshot photographers in New York?” — and they do ask — I have some real answers.
-What follows is my list: my professional, opinionated guide to the five photographers I’d go to for my own headshots, written by someone who does this work every day rather than a content writer.
+So when people ask me “who are the best headshot photographers in New York?” — and they do ask — I have some real answers.
+What follows is my Top 5 list: my professional, opinionated guide to the top 5 photographers I’d go to for my own headshots, written by someone who does this work every day.

 Full disclosure: this article resides on my website and I include my own studio on the list.
-You’d expect a photographer with twenty years in the business to be on the list and, to be honest, I know the value I offer my clients.
-None of the other photographers paid for placement here and are included purely on merit.
-A couple are, technically, my competitors.
-But no single photographer is right for every actor, and each entry tells you honestly who that photographer serves best, so you can find the right fit and get on with auditioning.
+To be fair, you’d hope that a photographer with twenty years in the field and numerous 5-star reviews would land on the list but, even more important, my work speaks for itself.
+None of the other photographers paid for placement.
+They appear here purely on their merits.
+The reality is that no single photographer is right for every actor so I’ve written this list to tell you honestly which photographer serves who best, so you can find the right fit for you.
+All photographers have different strengths and talents, depending on where you’re headed and what it is that you need.
+So here goes!

-If you’re researching headshot photographers right now, you’re probably wrestling with some version of these questions:
+If you’re researching headshot photographers, you’re probably wrestling with the question of using AI to bipass the effort and cost.

-“Can I justify the cost?”
-The post-strike market is tight.
-Sessions with top NYC photographers generally run from around $600 to well over $1,500, and that’s a big investment when bookings aren’t as plentiful as they used to be.
-The answer isn’t to find the cheapest option — even an inexpensive headshot is money wasted if it doesn’t get you booked.
-The answer is to find the photographer whose strengths match what your career needs right now.
+You’re probably asking yourself, “Can I afford a real headshot photographer?”
+Sessions with skilled, experienced NYC photographers generally run from around $600 to well over $1,500.
+That’s a big investment in any economy.
+It seldom pays though to go with the cheapest photographer you can find.
+You get what you pay for, as the saying goes and even an inexpensive headshot is money wasted if it doesn’t get the job done.
+The best way forward is to invest in yourself and your future.
+It will pay off.
+And find the photographer whose strengths match what your career needs right now.

 “What about AI headshots?”
 You’ve seen the ads.
 For $29, an app will generate a “headshot” from your selfies.
 Please don’t.
-Casting directors look at thumbnails all day; they can spot the waxy skin, the not-quite-your-face features, the dead eyes.
-Your headshot has one job — to look like the person who walks into the room — and AI-generated images fail that job by definition.
+Casting directors look at thumbnails all day; they can spot a fake photo a mile away — the waxy skin, the not-quite-your-face features, the Stepford Wives eyes.
+Your headshot has one job — to look like the person who walks into the room — and AI-generated images always have that whiff of artificiality, the kiss of death for an actor whose job is all about truth telling, authenticity and emotional connection.

 How this list is different